AK-Saigyouji/Procedural-Cave-Generator/README.md

 # Procedural Cave Generator

 This is a set of scripts that allow the creation of both 2D and 3D cave meshes in Unity with collision detection.
 They can be created either on the fly during gameplay through code, or saved as prefabs and built upon in the editor without touching a line of code.
-This project heavily expands upon and optimizes on the [Procedural Cave Generator](https://unity3d.com/learn/tutorials/projects/procedural-cave-generation-tutorial) on the Unity website by Sebastian Lague.
+This project heavily expands upon and optimizes the [Procedural Cave Generator](https://unity3d.com/learn/tutorials/projects/procedural-cave-generation-tutorial) on the Unity website by Sebastian Lague.

 [A few examples of what these maps look like can be found here.](http://imgur.com/a/jeZHR)